Gexkill/sweng2/TP/src/index.md

   - **Input specification**: Compatible and incompatible `Reservation`s with and without the shared-ride option activated
   - **Output specification**: The right `Reservation`s are sent to the `SchedulerHelper`.
   - **Purpose**: Verify `ReservationController` behavior concerning merged requests.
-    - merge compatible reservations with the shared-ride option activated
+    - merge compatible reservations with the shared-ride option activated and the sharing constraints respected
     - does not merge incompatible reservations
     - does not merge reservations without the shared-ride option activated
   - **Dependencies**: `ClientDriver`